Coast guards in Australia: Australian Maritime Safety Authority

 The Australian Maritime Safety Authority is responsible for maritime safety and seaworthiness of Australian and foreign vessels in Australian waters including compulsory pilotage, aids to navigation, the Australian Rescue Coordination Centre and coordination of search and rescue operations, and management of Australia's international maritime obligations.

 Australian Fisheries Management Authority

 The Australian Fisheries Management Authority is responsible for the management and sustainable use of fisheries resources and for combating illegal fishing activities in the Australian Fishing Zone.
+There are three main branches: Fisheries Operations, Fisheries Management, and Corporate Services.
+Fisheries Operations is primarily responsible for combating illegal activities, data management, and international communication.
+Fisheries Management is responsible for economics and policy.

 Office of Transport Security

 The Office of Transport Security has various responsibilities for maritime security.

 State agencies

 Each State Government also has agencies with coast guard responsibilities.

 Queensland

-Maritime Safety Queensland is responsible for maritime safety and the Queensland Police Service has a water police unit for law enforcement along the coastline, in waterways, and for Queensland islands.
+Marine Rescue Queensland, a branch of the Queensland Police Service, is responsible for maritime safety and rescue.

 Western Australia

 Neither the Royal Volunteer Coastal Patrol nor the Australian Volunteer Coastguard are active in Western Australia, which is the largest state with the longest coastline.
-Inshore close to towns the West Australian Police co-ordinate local search and rescue between various state agencies (such as DOT, Fisheries and Water Police), Volunteer Sea Rescue Groups (VSRGs) who provide the majority of the assets and not for profit companies such as Westpac helicopter.
-Volunteer Marine Rescue Groups (VMRs) form the core of the system with three main areas of emergency response / search And rescue (SAR), education, and radio monitoring.
-VMRs (37) are affiliated to DFES (Department of Fire and Emergency Services) or two maintain independence from government and act as charities (in much the same way as the RNLI in UK work).
-The 3 largest VMRs are part of DFES including Mandurah the oldest VMR group in WA.
+Inshore close to towns the West Australian Police co-ordinate local search and rescue between various state agencies (such as DOT, Fisheries and Water Police).
+Marine Rescue WA Groups form the core of the system with three main areas of emergency response / search and rescue (SAR), education, and radio monitoring.
+MR WA groups (37) are part of DFES (Department of Fire and Emergency Services) The 3 largest MR groups are part of DFES including Mandurah the oldest VMR group in WA.